-- a) The District maintains all records that fully show (1) the amount of funds under the grant or subgrant; (2) how the subgrantee uses those funds; (3) the total cost of each project; (4) the share of the total cost of each project provided from other sources; (5) other records to facilitate an effective audit; and (6) other records to show compliance with federal program requirements.
+- a.
+The District maintains all records that fully show (1) the amount of funds under the grant or subgrant; (2) how the subgrantee uses those funds; (3) the total cost of each project; (4) the share of the total cost of each project provided from other sources; (5) other records to facilitate an effective audit; and (6) other records to show compliance with federal program requirements.
 34 C.F.R. §§ 76.730-.731 and §§ 75.730-.731.
 The District also maintains records of significant project experiences and results.
 34 C.F.R. § 75.732.
-These records and accounts must be retained and made available for programmatic or financial audit. - b) The U.S. Department of Education is authorized to recover any federal funds misspent within 5 years before the receipt of a program determination letter.
+These records and accounts must be retained and made available for programmatic or financial audit. - b.
+The U.S. Department of Education is authorized to recover any federal funds misspent within 5 years before the receipt of a program determination letter.
 34 C.F.R. § 81.31(c).
-The South Dakota Local Schools Records Retention and Destruction Schedule as approved by the South Dakota Bureau of Administration requires the District to maintain records regarding federal awards for a minimum of six (6) years.
+Schedule 10 (Local School Districts) and Schedule 24 (Local Agencies General Records) of the Nebraska Records Management Division as approved by the Nebraska Secretary of State/State Records Administrator requires the District to maintain records regarding federal awards for a minimum of six (6) years.
 Consequently, the District shall retain records for a minimum of six (6) years from the date on which the final Financial Status Report is submitted, unless otherwise notified in writing to extend the retention period by the awarding agency, cognizant agency for audit, oversight agency for audit, or cognizant agency for indirect costs.
 However, if any litigation, claim, or audit is started before the expiration of the record retention period, the records will be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken.
-2 C.F.R. § 200.333. - c) Records will be destroyed in compliance with Schedule 10, Schedule 24, and State law.
-This includes the completion of a Records Disposition Report.

-2. Maintenance of Procurement Records
+2 C.F.R. § 200.333. - c.
+Records will be destroyed in compliance with Schedule 10, Schedule 24, and State law.
+This includes the completion of a Records Disposition Report. - 2.
+Maintenance of Procurement Records

-a) The District must maintain records sufficient to detail the history of all procurements.
-These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, the basis for the contract price (including

-- a cost or price analysis), and verification that the contractor is not suspended or debarred. - b) Retention of procurement records shall be in accordance with applicable law and Board policy.
+- a.
+The District must maintain records sufficient to detail the history of all procurements.
+These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, the basis for the contract price (including a cost or price analysis), and verification that the contractor is not suspended or debarred. - b.
+Retention of procurement records shall be in accordance with applicable law and Board policy.